ordina-jworks/ordina-jworks.github.io/_posts/2020-07-28-10-Best-Practices-In-UX-UI-Design.md

 <img alt="ASOS uses very clear breadcrumbs" src="{{ '/img/2020-07-28-Best-Practices-In-UX-UI-Design/asos.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 400px;">

 With breadcrumbs, users can see in the blink of an eye in which (sub)category the current page belongs.
-The user perhaps ended up on this page by clicking a 'Recommended for you!' link and maybe he or she wants to take a look at similar items as well.
+This is interesting for your users who ended up on a specific product page through a Google search.
+By using breadcrumbs, your users are able to quickly understand where they are situated within your website.
-Being able to actually click on a (sub)category in the breadcrumbs help to do exactly that.
+Being able to actually click on a (sub)category in the breadcrumbs will help your users to easily retrieve an overview of similar products.

 Even when you're just mindlessly browsing a website and you clicked on twenty different items within a category, you don't want to click the back button twenty-one times to go back to the actual results within the current category.
 Breadcrumbs make sure that your user can browse your website more easily, which creates less frustration for your user, which hopefully creates a higher conversion.

 ## 8. Less clicks = better
+Usually.

 Try to save the user clicks as much as possible.
 Like Steve Krug describes in his [*Don't Make Me Think*](http://sensible.com/dmmt.html){:target="_blank" rel="noopener noreferrer"}, instead of only providing a tracking number for a shipment, you can add a link to the e-mail that opens the carrier's website with the tracking number already filled in.
 Another example would be to provide a Google Maps preview on the contact page instead of just providing the address.

 When possible, also try to mention any form errors while the user is entering the data.
-Whether it be the phone number format or a password that is too short, anything that can be detected should immediately be communicated to the user instead of waiting until the user clicks 'Submit'.
+Whether it be the phone number format or a password that is too short, anything that can be detected client-side should immediately be communicated to the user instead of waiting until the user clicks 'Submit'.

+Now, I said *'usually'* at the beginning of this section.
+There are of course a few exceptions.
+One of them is the FAQ page.
+If you want to provide quite some questions and answers, it's best not to throw it all into one big overview.
+A good idea here would be to provide all the possible questions in a list and make these questions clickable.
+The answer should then only show up after the user has clicked on the question.
+This will provide a clean, clear, concise and easy to browse FAQ page for your user, even though there are a few more clicks involved.

 ## 9. Dropdown lists
 Dropdown lists are simple to implement and easy to use so they are present on countless websites.
-The key here is to only start using dropdown lists when we're talking about seven or more options.
+The key here is to only start using dropdown lists when we're talking about five or more options.
 When there are less options present, radio buttons might be a better choice for you so the user can see all the available options immediately.

 ## 10. Include visual indicators of length and size